gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

 });
 ```

-Finally, retrieve the session from any parts of the application with the [useSession](/references/runtime/useSession.md) hook:
+Finally, access the session from any parts of the application with the [useSession](/references/runtime/useSession.md) hook:

 ```ts
 import { useSession } from "@squide/react-router";